 Who knows how long those bags of whole wheat have been sitting on the store shelf.
 And it kind of makes me wonder if there are any nutrients left at all.

-Personally, I like using a grain mill because it gives me more control over my food.
+Personally, I like using a grain grinder because it gives me more control over my food.
 In a variety of ways.

 - If I run out of flour, I can make more.
 This includes all-purpose flour, too.
 (See how to make your own all-purpose flour.)